nmzein/nmzein/README.md

 ### 🥊 Hobbies & Interests

 Outside of coding, I enjoy boxing, working out and reading.
-Within computer science, I'm especially interested in how augmented reality can be used to improve our lives as well as programming language design and how we can write better, more error-proof code.
+Within computer science, I'm especially interested in how augmented reality can be used to improve our lives as well as programming language design and how we can write better, less error-prone code.